gabstopper/smc-python/smc/docs/source/getting_started.rst

 .. code-block:: python

-   #Just return the href of a particular SMC Element:
+   #Only return the href of a particular SMC Element:
    smc.actions.search.element_href(name)

    #To obtain full json for an SMC Element: